wkhere/stackless/Doc/library/functions.rst

 .. function:: memoryview(obj)
+   :noindex:

    Return a "memory view" object created from the given argument.

-   XXX: To be documented.
+See :ref:`typememoryview` for more information.

 .. function:: min(iterable[, args...], *[, key])